tappoz/moreping/README.md

 Run `make`, this will put the command you just built into `/usr/local/bin/`.
 For ICMP calls make sure you are running it as `sudo`.

+## Requirements

+This code has been tested on:

+- Go 1.8
+- Linux/amd64
+- godep v79

 ## Tests

 Due to how the ICMP protocol internals along with Linux raw sockets,